NijatNaghiyev/flutter_anime_manga_app/README.md

 ## UI

 Provides essential UI components for a rich user experience.
+Utilizes animations for enhanced visual appeal and interactivity.

 ## Navigation